Singapore Zoo: Animals and exhibits

+Other animals in the zoo include Asian small-clawed otters, bearded pigs, California sea lions, Celebes crested macaques, chimpanzees, Chinese alligators, emperor tamarins, North Sulawesi babirusas, proboscis monkeys, pygmy hippopotamus, red-capped mangabeys, sun bears and a West African dwarf crocodile.

 Education and conservation

 The Wildlife Healthcare & Research Centre was opened in March 2006 as part of the zoo's efforts in wildlife conservation.
 The centre further underscores Singapore Zoo and Night Safari's commitment to conservation research, providing the infrastructure for the wildlife parks and overseas zoological partners to better execute their research programmes.
 The Singapore Zoo is the first zoo in the world to breed a polar bear in the tropics.
 Inuka was born on 26 December 1990, died 25 April 2018 (aged 27).

 Animal activist and conservationist known as Steve Irwin admired the Singapore Zoo greatly, adopting it as the 'sister zoo' to Australia Zoo.
 He was at the Singapore Zoo in 2006 to officiate the opening of the Australian Outback exhibit.

 Presentations

 Current Presentations

 "Breakfast in the Wild" allows visitors to meet and interact closely with animals in the zoo, which has previously included Ah Meng (died on 8 February 2008) who was an icon of the Singapore tourism industry.
 Animal presentations, as well as token feedings coupled with live commentaries by keepers, are also the daily staple in Singapore Zoo.

 The "Into The Wild" presentation in the Shaw Foundation Amphitheatre, which features many animals like hog badgers, ring-tailed lemurs, hornbills, and Indian Crested Porcupines, highlights how their special adaptations that help them survive in the wild, even when faced with various anthropogenic challenges like plastic waste, habitat destruction, or the wildlife trade.

 The "Splash Safari" presentation features the zoo's sea lions performing acts relating to their natural behaviours, and also playing frisbee with a lucky visitor.

 The "Animal Friends" presentation, housed in the Animal Buddies Theatre in the zoo's children's section, features mostly domesticated animals such as dogs and parrots performing tricks with the aim of teaching young children about pet responsibility.